Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Metric bracket for the collision operator

 where ${\cal F}_{\textrm{GK}}={\cal H}_{\textrm{GK}}-{\cal S}_{\textrm{GK}}$ is the gyrokinetic free-energy functional.

 We note that if the background magnetic field is axially symmetric, the total toroidal angular momentum

-is a Casimir of the metric bracket, though not of the Poisson bracket.
+is an invariant of the metric bracket, though not of the Poisson bracket.
 This can be verified as follows: Since $\delta {\cal P}_{\phi}/\delta F_s=p_{\phi s}$, with $p_{\phi s}$ the single-particle guiding-center canonical momentum of species $s$, the expression

 vanishes identically since the integrand contains the term $\left(\bm{\bar{y}}_{\bar{s}}-\bm{y}_{s}\right)\delta^{\text{gy}}_{s\bar{s}}(\bm{z},\bm{\bar{z}})$.